An insider view of anxiety and depression

 For six months I tried to make the job work, but things went from bad to worse.
 So, I ended up leaving my job; it had become unbearable and I could feel the toll it was taking on me, both mentally and physically.
 I thought that by leaving, everything would be made better.

 I had no idea how severe the issues had become.
 Crying all the time had just become the norm.

 Upon leaving, I had my first extreme panic attack and was forced, at 31, to move back in with my parents.
 I was very lucky to be able to do this, but it made me feel a total failure.
 Over the next two and a half years I encountered countless therapists (some right for me and some very wrong for me), I was admitted three times to a psychiatric hospital and survived an overdose.
 The latter scared the life out of me with the realisation of how bad things had.

 This was the turning point for me trying to recover.

 I say ‘trying’, as I am.
 I really am trying.
 However, I am not recovered and know this is something I am going to have to live with and fight these feelings with good and bad days.
 I am learning to cope with the bad days better now.

 I know now I am doing better – however hard it is.
 I know this, as I am now able to do things that this time last year would have been impossible.
-I am training to become a hypnotherapist and counsellor, writing my blog (Balloons and the Brain) and setting up a business with a wonderful friend aiming to tackle and fight the stigma of mental health.
+I am training to become a hypnotherapist and counsellor, writing my blog and setting up a business with a wonderful friend aiming to tackle and fight the stigma of mental health.
 So yes, I actually have a lot going on.

 Being able to juggle all this, often feels overwhelming and most of the time I don’t know where to turn or what to start next, but I am doing it.
 Somehow, even through my dark days, I am getting something done.
 Even if it is just stuffing envelopes, at least I am still doing something!